Hank Azaria On 'Brockmire' And Why He No Longer Performs Apu On 'The Simpsons'

 DAVIES: Right.
 And a lot of fun ensues.
 You know, this voice, this baseball broadcaster's voice, did it - did you model that on any particular voice you grew up hearing?

 AZARIA: I'll answer you in the voice, Dave, if I may.
 I call this the generic baseball announcer voice of the 1970s, and much to my surprise, so does Bob Costas.
 Unprompted, he said the same thing to me.
 Bob appears in the series in Season 3, I believe.
 And he said, this is the generic baseball announcer voice of the 1970s.
-And I said, Bob, that's exactly right.
-That's what I call it.
+And I said, Bob, that's exactly right; that's what I call it.
 And you don't hear this voice too much anymore.
 You hear it a lot calling - well, when we still had NCAA basketball - which I'm sure we'll have again soon, folks.
 Keep the faith.

 AZARIA: You hear this a lot on Saturday afternoons - you know, Temple versus Duke; you hear this guy calling it.
 And it also was the voice in the '70s and '80s of a lot of pitchmen announcers on television.
 The Ginsu knife, you know, in Japan - the hand is a lethal weapon.
 But this does not work with a tomato.

 AZARIA: And I got fascinated with this as a kid.
 Like, why is this the generic voice of announcers?
-And I started to wonder, do they always talk like this, even their private lives?
-So they come home and say, hi, honey, what is for dinner?
+And I started to wonder, do they always talk like this, even in their private lives?
+Do they come home and say, hi, honey, what is for dinner?
 My goodness, I am looking forward to a spirited lovemaking session later.

 AZARIA: And, you know, you can see how that led to sort of some of the comic premises for "Brockmire."